FWM#: 355 (Supersedes 602 FW 1, 6/23/96, FWM 201)

 I. Regional Environmental (NEPA) Coordinator.
 The Regional Environmental (NEPA) Coordinator provides technical assistance on NEPA-related matters.

 For information on the content of this chapter, contact the Division of Conservation Planning and Policy.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.